lukakosanovicc/avio-manager/README.md

 # 📖 Description<br>
 This project is a console-based C program made in CodeBlocks that allows users to manage information about flights and passengers.
 It includes functionality to add, search, update, and delete records related to flights and passengers, ensuring organized and efficient data handling.
+The whole library with functions is contained in a single header file, making it modern and convenient for future use.

 # 🚀 Installation & Deployment<br>
 ```bash